teststaybaka/node-cascading/README.md

   cert: certificate,
   ca: [ca...],
 });
-router.start(); // Starts a HTTP & HTTPS server.
-Refer to Node's document for HttpsOption.
+// Starts a HTTP & HTTPS server.
+All HTTP requests will be redirected to HTTPS temporarily (Code
+// 307).
+Refer to Node's document for HttpsOption. router.start();

 ```